SAP/openui5-docs/docs/An_Empty_Page_Comes_Up_55db2bc.md

 ### Root Cause

+This can happen for one of the following reasons:

 -   A critical reference error is prohibiting the app from starting.

 -   A syntax error is stopping the execution of your application code.